Men in Black II (2002)

 In 1978, a race of aliens came to Earth and asked the MIB to help protect their greatest treasure which they call "the Light" which is a source of awesome power.
 But it's not in their mandate to do that so they tell them they can't and send them away.
 But in the present day, Serleeena an alien who wants the light comes to Earth because she suspects that the MIB did hide it.
 So she goes to MIB headquarters and takes it over.
 Zed tells J, that he has to get K who was the one who dealt with the aliens in 1978, to come back.
 But problem is that K's memory has been erased so when J tells him, he doesn't believe him but J eventually convinces him.
 So they head back so that he could be deneuralized but since Serleena took over the HQ where the deneuralizer is, they have to find another one.
 They eventually do and restore his memory but problem is K doesn't remember what happened to the light.
 But because of some clues K planted, they try to figure out what happened to the light.

-The mysterious death of a harmless alien in a pizzeria will call for the help of the Men in Black Agency to make an investigation.
-Five years have already passed since the retirement and neuralyzation of Agent K, and now Agent J is in charge of the case, however, with a new and unstable partner.
-From the statement of Laura Vasquez, the pizzeria's waitress, it seems that the murderers were the Kylothian shape-shifting Serleena in the shape of a luscious lingerie model, and her double-headed minion, Scrad, two aliens in search of the enigmatic Light of Zartha.
-Inevitably, the Agency will have no other choice but to reverse K's neuralyzation, as his help will be invaluable in solving this conundrum.
-With the dangerously seductive Serleena after them and the powerless Laura kidnapped by Scrad, will the Agents manage to find the Light of Zartha and save the girl?
+Five years have already passed since the retirement and neuralyzation of Agent K, and now, the mysterious death of a harmless alien will call for the help of Agent J and his unstable new partner.
+In the meantime, as the Kylothian shape-shifting Serleena and her double-headed minion are in search of the enigmatic Light of Zartha, inevitably, the Agency will have no other choice but to reverse K's neuralyzation, hoping for his invaluable help to solve this conundrum.
+But, time is against them, and with the dangerously seductive Serleena after them and a powerless human kidnapped and used as a leverage, will the agents manage to find the Light of Zartha and save the earth once more?

 It has been four years since the alien-seeking agents averted an intergalactic disaster of epic proportions.
 Kay has since returned to the comforts of civilian life while Jay continues to work for the Men in Black, the highly funded yet unofficial government agency that regulates all things alien on earth.
 While investigating a seemingly routine crime, Jay uncovers a diabolical plot masterminded by Serleena, an evil Kylothian monster who disguises herself as a sexy lingerie model.
 It's a race against the clock as Jay must convince Kay--who not only has no memory of his time spent with the agency, but is also the only person alive who has the expertise to save the galaxy--to reunite with the MIB before Earth is destroyed completely.